Below is a list of operators you can use to define branching rules, along with their descriptions and examples.

 - In a checkbox question, when users select multiple options, the backend stores the answers as a comma-separated string.
 For example, if a user selects options with values

-operator checks if none of the selected values are present in the specified list.
-For example, if the answer is1,2
+NOT INoperator checks if none of the selected values are present in the specified list.
+For example, if the answer is1,2and the rule isQ1 NOT IN 3,4,5, the condition is true because neither1nor2is in3,4,5.

 Range Operator